If you’re a KiwiSaver member and you contribute from your pay, your employer generally must also contribute.

 You may not qualify for compulsory KiwiSaver contributions

-Your employer does not have to contribute to your KiwiSaver if you’re:
+Your employer does not have to contribute to your KiwiSaver account if you’re:

 - not making contributions.

 Your employer may choose to make voluntary contributions to your KiwiSaver account above 3%.
 This includes making voluntary payments if they are not required to make compulsory contributions.

 Your employer's compulsory contributions must be on top of your regular pay.
 If you agreed to a total remuneration package, your employer must pay contributions on top of the package.
 You should not take home less in your pay because your employer is making a compulsory contribution.
 Sometimes, a salary package under an employment agreement can be negotiated so compulsory employer contributions can be offset against your gross pay.
 Your take-home pay will reduce under this agreement.

 Exempt employers and KiwiSaver

 If your employer already offers a registered superannuation scheme, they may not have to automatically enrol you in KiwiSaver.

 - KiwiSaver available to you if you want to join

 - deductions for new employees already in KiwiSaver